KarolBukowski94/SQL_Project_Data_Analytics/README.md

 # The Analysis
 Each query in this project was designed to explore key aspects of the data analyst job market in 2023, both globally and in Poland.
 Here’s how I approached each question:

-### 1. Top Paying Data Analyst Jobs
+### 1. Top-Paying Jobs 💰
-This queries pinpoints the highest-paying data analyst roles 💰, highlighting the most lucrative opportunities in the field.
+This queries pinpoints the highest-paying data analyst roles, highlighting the most lucrative opportunities in the field.

 ```sql
 --Global--